EkoCommunications/EkoMessagingSDK/README.md

 EkoChat is a delightful networking library for iOS.
 It is extending the powerful high-level messaging abstractions provided by [Eko](https://www.ekoapp.com/).
 It has a scalable architecture with well-designed, feature-rich APIs that are a joy to use.

-EkoChat powers some of the most popular and critically-acclaimed apps on the iPhone such as AirAsia and TrueID.

 ## How To Get Started

 - [Download Latest EkoChat SDK manually](https://docs.upstra.co/ios/changelog) and try out the sample app.